-How do educators schedule a class visit?
+How do educators schedule a class visit to their local branch?

-Locate the library closest to your school on our Neighborhood Map.
+Locate the branch library closest to your school on our Neighborhood Map.
 Call and ask to speak with the Children's Librarian if your students are 12 or under, or the Young Adult Librarian if they are teens.
 Visits must be scheduled at least two weeks in advance.
-Email email@example.com and tell us the name of your school, grade, and location.
+Email [email protected] and tell us the name of your school, grade, and location.

-How do educators sign up their students for library cards?
+How do educators sign up their students for Library cards?

 Library cards can be arranged through the branch closest to your school.
 Contact your local library branch.
 You can print library card applications and distribute them to your students.
 For students ages 12 & under, use the Children's Library Card Application.
 A parent or guardian must sign applications of children ages 12 and under.
 For teenage students use the Adult & Young Adult Library Card Application.
 Arrange with the librarian to drop off library card applications at least two weeks before a class visit and we can have cards waiting for your class.
 Proof of address is not required when cards are issued as part of a class visit.